San Diego Home Invasion Attorney

 Home invasion charges are very serious and one mistake could land you in jail for several years.

-Understanding Home Invasion Laws
+Understanding Home Invasion Laws in San Diego

 In California, a burglary is committed when a person enters a vehicle or building with the intent to commit a crime.